SoftwareForScience/jiskefet-api/README.md

 # Open code coverage stats from latest test run
 $ npm run showcoverage

-# To run the benchmark first change the target url to the appropriate url and then
+# To run the benchmark first change the target url to the appropriate url.
-# add a valid token to the header.
 To run the benchmark use:
 $ artillery run api_benchmarks.yml
 ```